 When people are fed up, need a new challenge, want more money, want a more conducive work environment they start reading the want ads, polishing their CVs, pounding the pavements and trawling the internet job updates and interview help sites like ours.

-You need to have a jump on the competition by presenting yourself at interview in the best possible light, no matter whether you've been made redundant or are looking for something fresh and motivating.
+You need to have a jump on the competition by presenting yourself at an interview in the best possible light, no matter whether you've been made redundant or are looking for something fresh and motivating.

 Even before we created Impact Factory we were helping people develop their careers, present themselves more effectively, identify their best skills and acknowledge their unique qualities, all with the aim of interviewing well and getting terrific jobs.

-With our Impact Factory lives we continue to support individuals in building their confidence and skills which in turn enable them to go after their next job.
-We have Interview One to One Coaching, Presentation, Personal Impact, Communication, Assertiveness and Leadership courses designed to help stack the job seeking odds in your favour.
+With our Impact Factory lives, we continue to support individuals in building their confidence and skills which in turn enable them to go after their next job.
+We have Interview One to One Coaching, Presentation, Personal Impact, Communication, Assertiveness and Leadership courses designed to help stack the job-seeking odds in your favour.

 Given our lengthy experience in career and skills development, here are some of our top tips for going for a new job.

-How do People Get Jobs?
+How Do People Get Jobs?

 There are six ways to get a job: